Above-ground silver stocks are an order of magnitude higher than what is widely assumed

 In total, there were an estimated 1.6 million metric tonnes of physical silver above ground by late 2018.
-This amount is 20 times higher than what The Silver Institute discloses as “identifiable above-ground stocks,” which is what’s widely assumed to be the total above-ground stock.
-The huge discrepancy is important to analyze, as it reveals silver’s true stock to flow ratio and supply and demand dynamics.
+This amount is 20 times higher than what The Silver Institute discloses as “identifiable above-ground stocks”, which is what’s widely assumed to be the total above-ground stock.
+The huge discrepancy is important to analyse, as it reveals silver’s true stock-to-flow ratio and supply and demand dynamics.
 Misunderstanding these dynamics would mean failing to understand the price of silver.

 Relatively shortly after humans discovered silver (and gold) thousands of years ago, they started using it as money and a store of value.
 Accordingly, silver has always been a highly valued monetary metal, and economic agents have been cautious not to waste any.
 While mining continued throughout the millennia, the total above-ground stock has been ever increasing.

-For gold, the consensus is there are about 190,000 metric tonnes above ground, and yearly mine production amounts to 3,260 tonnes (2018).
-The above-ground stock divided by mine output is called the stock to flow ratio—an important variable for the price formation of commodities—which for gold is 58.
+For gold, the consensus is there are about 190,000 metric tonnes above ground, and the yearly mine production amounts to 3,260 tonnes (2018).
+The above-ground stock divided by mine output is called the stock-to-flow ratio—an important variable for the price formation of commodities—which for gold is 58.

 Now, let us have a look at silver.
 The Silver Institute doesn’t collect its own data but hires the GFMS team at Refinitiv for this purpose.
 Once a year, The Silver Institute and GFMS publish a report that includes statistics on supply and demand.
 The most recent report is the World Silver Survey 2019 (covering 2018).
 On page 37, we can read the following quote, accompanied by a table: